 Early History of the Dunnstoomb family

-Another 283 words (20 lines of text) covering the years 1202 and 1291 are included under the topic Early Dunnstoomb History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dunnstoomb research.
+Another 142 words (10 lines of text) covering the years 1202 and 1291 are included under the topic Early Dunnstoomb History in all our PDF Extended History products and printed products wherever possible.

 Dunnstoomb Spelling Variations

-hundred years, the English language lacked any comprehensive system of spelling rules.
+Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
-The recorded variations of Dunnstoomb include Dunstan, Dunston, Dunstone, Dunstane, Donston, Dunstavill and many more.
+The recorded variations of Dunnstoomb include Dunstan, Dunston, Dunstone, Dunstane, Donston, Dunstavill, Dunstanville and many more.